acmcarther/cargo-raze/README.md

 1. Set up your WORKSPACE to contain Rust rules
 2. If Vendoring:
-    a.
-Set up your cargo/ directory for vendoring
+    1. Set up your cargo/ directory for vendoring
-    b.
-Install cargo-vendor, and cargo-raze
+    2. Install cargo-vendor, and cargo-raze
-    c.
-Generate your lock file
+    3. Generate your lock file
-    d.
-Vendor your dependencies
+    4. Vendor your dependencies
-    e.
-Generate your BUILD files into the vendored directories
+    5. Generate your BUILD files into the vendored directories
 3. If not vendoring
-    a.
-Set up your cargo/ directory for remote dependencies
+    1. Set up your cargo/ directory for remote dependencies
-    b.
-Install cargo-raze
+    2. Install cargo-raze
-    c.
-Generate your BUILD files
+    3. Generate your BUILD files
-    d.
-Add the crate fetching snippet into your WORKSPACE file.
+    4. Add the crate fetching snippet into your WORKSPACE file.

 See below for individual step details